TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pt100.md

 ## Overview

 Some Fly-E3 boards have support for PT100 and type 'K' thermocouples.
 If your board has the two chips in the red square populated then you are good to go.
+This is only applicable from 3.2_7.

 {% include image.html file="fly_e3_pt100.jpg" alt="Fly-E3 PT100 Chip" caption="Fly-E3 PT100 Chip" %}